dennisngugiwambui/school-management-system-in-.net/README.md

 # school-management-system-in-.net

-This system is using .NET
+This system is using .NET MVC to create the entire system.